LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Entity.md

 > Therefore, if there is a need to operate an entity for a long time, please obtain the real-time entity object through
 > the above methods.

+#### Summon New Creature and Get Its Entity Object

+!!! warning
+This function is only available in 0.19.0 and later.

+Through this function, summon a new creature at the specified location and get its corresponding entity object.

+`mc.summonMob(name,pos[,event])`
+`mc.summonMob(name,x,y,z,dimid[,event])`

+- Parameters:
+    - name : `String`
+      The namespace name of the creature, such as `minecraft:creeper`
+    - pos : `IntPos `/ `FloatPos`
+      A coordinate object of where the mob is spawned (or use x, y, z, dimid to determine where to spawn).
+    - event : `String`
+      Optional initialization event name
+- Return value: The generated entity object.
+- Return value type:  `Entity`
+    - If the return value is `Null` it means that the generation failed

+> Note: Do not save an entity object **long-term**.
+> When the entity corresponding to the entity object is destroyed, the corresponding entity object will become invalid.
+> Therefore, if there is a need to operate an entity for a long time, please obtain the real-time entity object through
+> the above methods.

+#### Load Creature From NBT and Get Its Entity Object

+!!! warning
+This function is only available in 0.19.0 and later.

+Through this function, spawn a creature with the specified NBT data at the specified location and get its corresponding entity object.

+`mc.loadMob(nbt,pos)`
+`mc.loadMob(nbt,x,y,z,dimid)`

+- Parameters:
+    - nbt : `NbtCompound`
+      Creature NBT object
+    - pos : `IntPos `/ `FloatPos`
+      A coordinate object of where the mob is spawned (or use x, y, z, dimid to determine where to spawn).
+- Return value: The generated entity object.
+- Return value type:  `Entity`
+    - If the return value is `Null` it means that the generation failed

 #### Clone A Creature and Get Its Entity Object

 Through this function, generate a new creature at the specified location and get its corresponding entity object.